mellor-lab/bristol-neuroscience-data-guide/documentation/Repository Management with GIN Client.md

 ```
 This command has to be called from within the root folder of your local repository and it will push all changes to the associated remote repository.
 To be more specific, you can specify files that you want to upload.
 ```
-gin upload [<absolute or relative path to your files>]...
+gin upload <absolute or relative path to your files>...
 ```
 You can use wildcards when specifying filenames.
 For example,
 ```
 gin upload *.npy
 ```
-Finally, you can be specific about which remote repositories you want to push your changes to
+Finally, you can be specific about which remote repositories you want to push your changes to.
+For example,
 ```
 gin upload . --to origin, repo-to-share
 ```
+The flag `--to` is used to indicate repository names to push changes to.
+The names 'origin' and 'repo-to-share' are just examples, but 'origin' typically referers to the remote repository that was downloaded (cloned) on the local file system.

 (doc-gin-client-remove-content)=
 ## Remove the Content of Local Files